 If a BSK student in the Master of Divinity degree program desires academic credit (ordinarily 6 semester hours credit) for an accredited clinical pastoral education unit, then he or she must register for CPE at BSK during the registration period prior to the term when the CPE unit will be taken.
 The student should gain acceptance in the CPE program before registering for BSK credit.
 The student will be responsible for paying the CPE center's fee directly to the center.
-The student also will be assessed an administrative fee of \$150, which is due to BSK on the first day of the academic term for which the student is registered unless prior arrangements have been made.
+The student also will be assessed an administrative fee of \$150.

-The student is responsible for having the CPE center mail directly to the BSK academic office written verification from the CPE supervisor/professor indicating that the unit was successfully completed and a full unit of CPE credit extended and the grade assigned for that unit.
+The student is responsible for having the CPE center directly contact the Registrar with verification from the CPE supervisor/professor indicating that the unit was successfully completed and a full unit of CPE credit extended and the grade assigned for that unit.